leighton-digital/llm-test-tools/PUBLISHING.md

 1. **Version conflicts**:
    - If you try to publish a version that already exists
-   - Solution: Use `npm version` to update to a new version
+   - Solution: Use `npm run release` to update to a new version

 2. **Permission errors**:
    - If you don't have permission to publish